EPA Awards Over $9.3 Million to Clean Up School Buses | US EPA

 EPA Awards Over $9.3 Million to Clean Up School Buses

-Palestine Independent School District in Texas receives $80,000 in school bus rebates to retrofit four diesel school buses to improve the health of the local community

-DALLAS – (May 2, 2019) Today, The U.S. Environmental Protection Agency (EPA) recently awarded more than $9.3 million to replace 473 older diesel school buses.
+NEW YORK – The U.S. Environmental Protection Agency (EPA) recently awarded more than $9.3 million to replace 473 older diesel school buses.
 The funds are going to 145 school bus fleets in 43 states or territories, each of which will receive rebates through EPA's Diesel Emissions Reduction Act (DERA) funding.
 The new buses will reduce pollutants that are linked to health problems such as asthma and lung damage.

 “Children’s health is a top priority for EPA, and these grants will help provide cleaner air and a healthier ride to and from school for America’s children,” said EPA Administrator Andrew Wheeler.
 “This DERA funding reflects our broader children’s health agenda and commitment to ensure all children can live, learn, and play in healthy and clean environments.”